 Ph.D.
 Program in English at Princeton

-The faculty of the Department of English is notable for its world-renowned scholarly reputation, commitment to teaching and close collaboration with colleagues and students.
+The faculty of the Department of English is notable for its world-renowned scholarly reputation, and commitment to teaching and close collaboration with colleagues and students.
 The faculty showcases wide-ranging interdisciplinary interests as well as a diverse range of critical approaches within the discipline.
 In addition to offering seminars in every major historical field of concentration, from medieval to contemporary literatures, we offer a wide range of theoretical specializations in fields such as feminist theory, gender and sexuality studies, psychoanalysis, Marxism, postcolonialism, environmental studies, political and social theory, and cultural studies.
 Students may also take courses in cognate departments such as comparative literature, classics, philosophy, linguistics, history, and art history.

 Course of Study